tomsepe/linux-voice-assistant/PI-SETUP.md

 # by default it uses the HOSTNAME variable from the piCompose environment which includes the MAC from the network card
 # CLIENT_NAME="My Voice Assistant Speaker"

-### PulseAudio socket path on the host:
+### Audio server socket (Pulse protocol).
+Works with PipeWire or PulseAudio:
-# PulseAudio Server:    /run/user/1000/pulse
+# PulseAudio:  unix:/run/user/1000/pulse
-# Pipewire Server:      /run/user/1000/pulse/native
+# PipeWire:   unix:/run/user/1000/pulse/native  (use this with pipewire-pulse)
 LVA_PULSE_SERVER="unix:/run/user/${LVA_USER_ID}/pulse/native"
 LVA_XDG_RUNTIME_DIR="/run/user/${LVA_USER_ID}"